jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 And lastly, there are the small decisions I make more frequently.
 They would affect the quality of my daily life but would not change its course or where I’m going.
 Those decisions are too numerous to list, and I’d forget most of them anyway.

 Thinking about the significant decisions I've made and my approach to the lesser ones did reveal that I have a set of rules or metrics.
-They're so ingrained in my method of operation that I had trouble articulating when I was put on the spot about them.&nbsp;
+They're so ingrained in my method of operation that I had trouble articulating when I was put on the spot about them.

 However, I eventually answered, and that's the subject of today's newsletter.
 Here are my three frameworks for making decisions—with a bonus fourth.
 These metrics are responsible for everything positive in my life, regardless of the domain.
 Furthermore, whenever I've found myself in an adverse or precarious situation, the reason is because I was not following these metrics.